-- 2 The chapters 1 through 4 describe the learning objectives for this training course and certification. - 3 At the end of each section is a reference to the relevant literature. - 4 The "book" that is referenced is the TMAP book "Quality for DevOps teams" (3rd edition 2022). - 5 References to "syllabus" refer to chapters 5 through 7 of this syllabus.
+The chapters 1 through 4 describe the learning objectives for this training course and certification.
+At the end of each section is a reference to the relevant literature.

+The "book" that is referenced is the TMAP book "Quality for DevOps teams" (3rd edition 2022).

+References to "syllabus" refer to chapters 5 through 7 of this syllabus.

-6 1.1.
+1.1.
 ERP systems (LO01; K2)

-- 7 Enterprise Resource Planning (ERP) systems are software tools (often large and complex) that - 8 support organizations in their business processes.
-They manage enterprise data related to, for - 9 example, supply chain management, production, inventory management, procurement, sales, - 10 accounting, and human resource management.
-The focus of this training is to support business - 11 users, maintenance and operations people during acceptance, implementation and eventual usage - of this type of IT systems. - 13 Instead of offering a solution for one department or one business activity, ERP systems are generally - 14 used throughout the organization.
-They are connected to one overarching enterprise database which - 15 contains the organization's master data, configurational data and transactional data.
-Furthermore, - 16 ERP systems require organizations to standardize their processes and use more common ways of - working, as the software is designed with specific end-to-end processes in mind.
-For this training - 18 course, there are five ways of distinguishing between ERP systems and other IT-solutions, namely: - 19 size of investment, imposed process streamlining, high complexity, 'configuration' instead of - 20 'programming' and the test varieties that are generally involved. - 21 The candidate understands what ERP systems are used for. - 22 The candidate understands how ERP systems differ from other IT solutions. - 24 Syllabus: section 5.1.
+Enterprise Resource Planning (ERP) systems are software tools (often large and complex) that support organizations in their business processes.
+They manage enterprise data related to, for example, supply chain management, production, inventory management, procurement, sales, accounting, and human resource management.
+The focus of this training is to support business users, maintenance - and operations people during acceptance, implementation and eventual usage of this type of IT systems.

+Instead of offering a solution for one department or one business activity, ERP systems are generally used throughout the organization.
+They are connected to one overarching enterprise database which contains the organization's master data, configurational data and transactional data.
+Furthermore, ERP systems require organizations to standardize their processes and use more common ways of working, as the software is designed with specific end-to-end processes in mind.
+For this training course, there are five ways of distinguishing between ERP systems and other IT-solutions, namely: size of investment, imposed process streamlining, high complexity, 'configuration' instead of 'programming' and the test varieties that are generally involved.

+The candidate understands what ERP systems are used for.

+The candidate understands how ERP systems differ from other IT solutions.

-26 1.2.
+1.2.
 What is SAP (LO02; K1)

-- 27 SAP SE is the official name of the German multinational software company based in Walldorf, Baden- - Württemberg.
-This company, hereafter referred to as SAP®, provides Enterprise Resource Planning - 29 (ERP) solutions and services. - 30 At the moment of creation of this syllabus (Q2 2023) the latest business suite is called 'SAP - 31 S/4HANA®'. - 32 An SAP implementation consists of modules, which support transactions to execute key business - 33 processes. - 34 The candidate recalls how SAP supports all core business processes and which technologies it can - 35 include.
+SAP SE is the official name of the German multinational software company based in Walldorf, Baden-Württemberg.
+This company, hereafter referred to as SAP®, provides Enterprise Resource Planning (ERP) solutions and services.

+At the moment of creation of this syllabus (Q2 2023) the latest business suite is called 'SAP $S/4HANA^{8}$ '.

+An SAP implementation consists of modules, which support transactions to execute key business processes.

+The candidate recalls how SAP supports all core business processes and which technologies it can include.